Category: IELTS Speaking Tests

 Example questions:

-• How do you think people will become famous in the future?
+• Which skills do you think will be important in the future?
+Why?

 Example questions: